sai-01/sai-01/README.md

 - 👨🏻‍💻 A beginner in the **system** field.
 Any guidance or suggestions are greatly appreciated!

 - 🎶 Got passion for electronic music.
 Interested in exploring **the intersection of CS/AI with music**.
-Always looking for new ideas and inspiration.

 Thanks for checking out my profile - let's connect and make some awesome things together!